Skip to main content

 Example:

-Guarantee: Features with the same key but different namespaces have different ids (no collisions).
+Guarantee: Features with the same key but different namespaces have different ids — no collisions.

 Mechanism 3: Type-Bound Features